adopted-ember-addons/ember-data-factory-guy/README.md

 ##### handleUpdate

+  - Use chainable methods to build response:
+    - andFail - request should fail, use options argument to pass status and response text
+    - andSucceed - update should succeed, this is the default behavior, use this after a ```andFail``` call

   - handleUpdate(model)
   - handleUpdate(modelType, id)
+  - Use hash of options to build response:
+    - status - HTTP status code, defaults to 200.
+    - response - what the server has responded, only used on failure cases, default is empty on failure and model json on succees.
+    - succeed - indicates if the resquest should succeed, defaults to true.
   - need to wrap tests using handleUpdate with: Ember.run.function() { 'your test' })

 *success case is the default*